Have you been told to avoid deli meat, but not sure why?

 Roasting vegetables aid in the caramelization process which enhances sweetness.
 Try peppers, mushrooms, and eggplant roasted in heart-healthy olive oil to make any sandwich burst with flavor.
 Bonus, sprinkle your roasted vegetables with hemp seeds to add protein and further increase satiety.

-4. Black Bean and Avocado
+4. Black Bean And Avocado

 Try a less traditional sandwich by mashing black beans with avocado for a protein-rich spread.
 This pair is a knock-out combination that is not only delicious but easy to make when you are in a hurry.